coburnicus/eleventy-base-blog/states/alabama.md

 Unclear.
 The GATOR project team has not found hearing officer or court decisions that address this issue.

-**Does state educational agency guidance clearly explain the applicable laws and/or regulations regarding transfer of rights?**
+**Does state educational agency guidance clearly explain the applicable laws and/or regulations regarding transfer-of-rights?**

 Yes, the Alabama State Department of Education’s 2015 _Preparing for Life Transition Planning Guide_ clearly states that parental rights generally transfer to students when they turn 19 years old and that parents have a right to notice.